 - Wario Land 4's Crescent Moon Village, in both senses the word (no inhabitants, but plenty of blood thirsty undead ghosts)

 - Silent Hill was once a prosperous large town that seemed to have been suddenly abandoned by everyone except a handful of locals and people who either purposefully or accidentally end up in it.
 Perhaps it was the dwindling tourism industry or, more likely, the monsters and the periodic threat of the Otherworld that led to its abandonment.
 It has been theorised that the abandoned version of Silent Hill is in fact an alternate dimension, and in the real world it is a normal, prosperous town.

 - Champions Online has a region called the Southwest Desert where there are two ghost towns, both very different.
 One is a traditional old deserted mining town, Burnside, complete with ghosts from way back.
 The other is a nameless town ravaged by the effects of nearby atomic bomb tests in the 1950s, and completely deserted apart from a few radiation mutants straying around the edges of the atomic wastelands.
 Quite chilling really.

-- In Telltale Games' Back to the Future Episode 5, Hill Valley has become this, due to Edna setting a fire which destroyed the early town
+- In Telltale Games' Back to the Future: The Game Episode 5, Hill Valley has become this, due to Edna setting a fire which destroyed the early town

 - The Village in Elf Blood was once a ghost town, abandoned by the humans and taken over by the homeless magical races.
 It is extremely dilapidated, and contains many areas devoid of life.